sloanahrens/devops-toolkit-tutorials/0-local-dev-env-devops.md

 ### `devops` image development environment

-The Docker image defined in the [`devops` Dockerfile](https://github.com/sloanahrens/devops-toolkit/blob/master/docker/devops/Dockerfile) can be used for local development for devops-related tasks (it's is used as the base image for [CircleCI](https://circleci.com) jobs for this project, which we'll get to later).
+The Docker image defined in the [`devops` Dockerfile](https://github.com/sloanahrens/devops-toolkit/blob/master/docker/devops/Dockerfile) can be used for local development for devops-related tasks.

-The image can also be pulled from [DockerHub](https://cloud.docker.com/u/sloanahrens/repository/docker/sloanahrens/devops-toolkit-ci-dev-env), if you wish.

-In what follows we will use the `devops/Dockerfile` to build and tag the image locally.

 First we need to build and tag the `devops` image.
 From the root of your local clone of the `devops-toolkit` repository, run: